-MUDC9300 Introduction to Research and Writing (3 hours) Woodward
+MUDC9300 Introduction to Music Research and Writing (3 hours) Turner

-In this course students will be introduced to the literature and techniques of doctoral research.
+In this course students will be introduced to the literature and techniques of doctoral research in music.
 Special attention will be given to the development of research proposals and the presentation of research, including individual guidance in the form and style of research writing.
 The course must be taken during the student's first year in the program.